nabu-platform/nabu-web-page-core/v2/private/readme.md

 TODO:
 specifications currently only revolve around actions which means we model some actions just to retrieve state -> we could however also include state in the specification, as an example the paging component, we use get-paging but could just as well use the state

+# Flashing Aris Editor

+When you update aris styling, the component gets redrawn.
+If there is no activate (or it ends immediately), it is rerendered fast enough that vue reuses the component.
+Meaning there is no flickering.

+If however, you do an asynchronous action, it stays away long enough that it appears as a new component.
+The consequence is new child components and the aris menu gets redrawn.
+This in turn is seriously annoying as it fully collapses every time.

+Workaround: in edit mode, always directly call done().